Chuck Grassley: Health

 In December 1973, Grassley fell while running, causing a painful bone cyst to grow on his knee.
 He went to University of Iowa Hospital in May 1974 and had surgery to remove it.
 During the surgery, doctors found a benign tumor in his shin, which was also removed.
 He was released after almost two weeks in the hospital.

 In May 1980, Grassley was involved in a car crash in Cedar Rapids, in a car driven by an aide, resulting in Grassley's bruising his knees.

-On June 22, 1985, Grassley and his wife, Barbara, were involved in a plane crash.
+On June 22, 1985, Grassley and his wife, Barbara, were involved in a plane crash in Fort Madison after leaving a campaign fundraiser for the Lee County Republicans.
 The plane, piloted by Irv Linder, took off from Fort Madison Municipal Airport and had to land in an oatfield just beyond the airport due to an faulty fuel pump.
 No injuries were reported.
-He was in Fort Madison for a fundraiser.
 Grassley then drove to Keokuk.

 In November 2020, Grassley tested positive for COVID-19 and began a quarantine.
 He returned to work on November 30.

 In 2023, Grassley fell at his DC town home.
 On January 11, he underwent surgery to fix a hip fracture.
 On February 1, he returned to the Senate, using a wheelchair.

-Grassley was hospitalized for an infection on January 16, 2024, and released on January 18.
+On January 16, 2024, Grassley was hospitalized for an infection.
+He was released on January 18.

+On April 20, 2026, it was announced that Grassley had had surgery to remove gallstones the previous weekend in Iowa and had recovered quickly.

 Farm

-In 1926, Grassley's father, Louis, bought an 80-acre farm in Butler County.
+In 1910, Louis Grassley worked as a farmhand for the Heitland family farm in Hardin County.
+He then rented land for a few years before buying an 80-acre farm in Butler County in 1926.
 During the Great Depression, he had the option to buy an additional 80 acres for $2,000, but decided against it as he was struggling to make ends meet.
-By 2018, his family had grown the farm to 750 acres.
+Louis died in 1960 and Chuck started renting the land.

+In 1965, Grassley purchased 120 acres for about $36,000 to expand his farming operations.
+When his mother, Ruth, died in 1974, he purchased her 80, making it 200 acres.
+He grew soybeans, oats, and alfalfa, and raised sheep, cattle, and hogs.

+His son, Robin, began operating the farm at age 19, around 1980.
+By 2000, Grassley owned 750 acres that he worked with his son, and his son had another 700 acres that he farmed.

+In 2018, Grassley had to defend why he was applying for a farm bailout, where he could receive anywhere from a few hundred dollars to $35,000.
 Grassley farms corn and soybeans with his son Robin and grandson Pat.

 According to OpenSecrets, Grassley's net worth was more than $7.5 million as of 2018.